mattwang44/LeNet-from-Scratch/README.md

 LeNet is the first ConvNet that using back propagation to update weights, acheived great success in hand writing recognition and utilized by AT&T for reading checks.
 Many believes that implementing LeNet5 is the best way to learn the programming of backprop for novice (like me).

-Demo by Yann LeCun in 1993 on YouTube (it's my birth year, so quite astonishing for me):
+Demo by Yann LeCun in 1993 on YouTube (it's my birth year, so the demo is quite astonishing for me):
 <p align="center">
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=FwFduRA_L6Q
 " target="_blank"><img src="http://img.youtube.com/vi/FwFduRA_L6Q/0.jpg"